satyrius/cmsplugin-feedback/README.rst

 - Django 1.7 and Python 3 support
 - Both sync and async form posting workflow.
 To cover number of cases — no javascript (realy?); no jquery on the page; you dont want to use async workflow and want to refresh a page.
 - Form without captcha (if you dont need it or for registered users)
+- Notify site managers about new feedback messages

 Contributing
 ============